 - 25 grams salt (1 ½ scant tablespoons)

-- 1 cup extra flour (any of the types listed above) for shaping the dough
+- Extra flour (any of the types listed above) for shaping and dusting the dough

 - I use organic flour but non-organic flour will work.

 - Weight measurements of flour are MUCH more accurate than volume measurements.
 If you think you’ll get serious about baking sourdough, I highly recommend a scale.
 Mine came from the thrift shop and works well.